MSDandrea/mpi-bouabdallah/README.md

-# mpi-naimi-trehel
+# mpi-bouabdallah
-A MPI Implementation of Naimi-Trehel mutual exclusion algorithm
+A MPI Implementation of Bouabdallah mutual exclusion algorithm

 ## How to build and run